 - The Festival creates market opportunities for vendors to increase their revenues.

 Note: This history of the annual Rocket Festival is only a summary.
 More extensive details can be obtained from senior Lao people who have had experience in being directly involved in these Festivals in the past.
 Therefore, if you wish to know more about the Festival, please ask Lao elders that you meet about their experiences, and you will surely have a clearer understanding.
-We thank you for your interest in this tradition Lao Rocket Festival celebration.
+We thank you for your interest in this traditional Lao Rocket Festival celebration.

 Compiled by Wat Lao Buddhavong of Washington D.C.